 Here he’s talking about the act of cutting your samples during the pre-production process.
 Instead of starting the sample at the beginning of the kick—where the waveform starts to build from nothing—Andrew advises you look for the highest peak and chop the kick there.
 That way, “it adds this click.
 And if you want to make something highly percussive, that’s a good way of doing it.”

+Here’s how Andrew said you should go about doing so in electronic music.
 “Your kick drum is somewhere in the pocket of where that sine bass is, so either you use an EQ, or you can use a sidechain compressor.”